-The projects located in northwest Owyhee County are designed to evaluate well water quality and specifically Dacthal (DCPA) concentrations over time.
+The projects located in northwest Owyhee County are designed to evaluate well water quality; specifically Dacthal (DCPA) concentrations through time.
 This area is associated with the evaluation region for the Dacthal (DCPA) PMP restricted use area that was established in 2007.
 Wells southwest of Homedale have been sampled in response to the elevated detections of Dacthal (Figure 10).
 Dacthal was prohibited from use in an area south of Homedale, near well 8601101 (Figure 11).
-In the Dacthal restriction area, monitoring results were inconclusive in 2016, however monitoring in 2017 and 2018 confirmed that the identifiable Dacthal chemical form has degraded into the di-acid form.
-Therefore, 2017 and 2018 monitoring results are for a Total Dacthal form, which includes the original product and the various metabolites/break-down products.
+In the Dacthal restriction area, monitoring results were inconclusive in 2015 and 2016, however monitoring in 2017, 2018 and 2019 confirmed that the identifiable Dacthal chemical form has degraded into the di-acid form.
+Therefore, recent monitoring results are for a Total Dacthal form, which includes the original product and the various metabolites/break-down products.

-Six wells were monitored in the Owyhee Local Project (310), four of those wells had detectable levels of Dacthal.
-All the detections were below 20% of the reference point.
-The greatest detection was at 2.7 μ g/L, which is approximately 4% of the reference point of 70 μ g/L (Table 9 and Figure 10).
+Seven wells were monitored in the Owyhee Local Project (310), four of those wells had detectable levels of Dacthal.
+All but one of the detections were below 20% of the reference point.
+The greatest detection was at 14 μ g/L, which is at 20% of the reference point of 70 μ g/L (Table 9 and Figure 10) and falls into the Level 2 response category.
+This 14 μ g/L is less than the historic maximum and is within the historic variability.

-1 Table 9.
-Summary of 2010 residue Results from the Owynee Local Project (510).
-Maximum Average Lowest Detectable Detection Concentration Concentration Concentration Pesticide Count (%) (μg/L) (μg/L) (μg/L) Reference Point Bentazon 1 (17 %) 0.360 0.360 0.050 200 MCL (ug/L) Dacthal (DCPA) 4 (67 %) 2.700 0.928 0.080 70 HAL (ug/L) Dicamba 1 (17 %) 1.700 1.700 0.100 4000 HAL (ug/L) Picloram 1 (17 %) 0.170 0.170 0.150 500 MCL (ug/L)
+able 3.
+Summary of 2013 Testicide Results from the Owynee Local Troject (510).
+Maximum Average Lowest Detectable Detection Concentration Concentration Concentration Pesticide Count (%) (μg/L) (μg/L) (μg/L) Reference Point Bentazon 1 (14%) 0.53 0.530 0.05 200 HAL Dacthal (DCPA) 4 (57%) 14.0 3.803 0.08 70 HAL Picloram 1 (14%) 0.35 0.350 0.15 500 MCL

 Table 9.
-Summar y of 2018 Pesticide Results from the Owyhee Local Project (310).
-Tuble >1 Summur j of Loto I esticide Results II on the O () nee Docul I lojeet (010).
+Summary of 2019 Pesticide Results from the Owyhee Local Project (310).